Ipotrick/Daxa/wiki/Tutorial.md

 ## TaskGraph

 Manual synchronization is very error prone and difficult to optimize and maintain.
-Writing some automatic synchronization abstraction is mandatory for any complex program using vulkan.
+Writing some automatic synchronization abstraction is mandatory for any complex program using Vulkan.

 Daxa provides a util called TaskGraph.
 TaskGraph allows us to compile a list of GPU tasks and their dependencies into a synchronized set of commands.
 This simplifies your code by making different tasks completely self-contained, while also reordering and generating optimized synchronization for the given tasks automatically.